 The concept of slowly changing dimensions covers different strategies for handling changes in data warehouse dimensions.

 As an example to illustrate common problems with dimensions that change over time, say we have a company that is selling cars and trucks.
 We are selling a car (Volvo XC90) that belong to the product group Private Cars.
 This product group has been very profitable during the latest years.
-For instance, the profit for 2015 was 10M.
+Let’s say the profit for 2015 was 10M.

 Now we have decided that the current set of product groups are too coarse, so we will create additional product groups but we also keep the old ones.
 One of the new product groups is SUV.
 We decide that the Volvo XC90 belongs to that product group.